appwrite/appwrite/docs/tutorials/add-runtime.md

 Within that folder you will need to create a few basic files that all Appwrite runtimes require:
 ```
 Dockerfile - Dockerfile that explains how the container will be built.
 README.md - A readme file explaining the runtime and any special notes for the runtime.
-A good example of this is the PHP 8.0 one.
+A good example of this is the PHP 8.0 runtime.
 ```

 ### 2.2 Differences between compiled and interpreted runtimes